 Allan Alicer of SofCap Partners Weighs in on Investing for Socio-Economic Impact in Southeast Asia

-Besides investing on startups for profit, the goal must also be to create value and positive impact that will benefit the country, or better yet, the region.
-SofCap Partners is a private equity investment firm in the Philippines in the service of providing equity capital and management expertise to local companies.
+Aside from earning profit, the goal of investing is to make a lasting contribution to the country.
+This reflects the mission of SofCap Partners, a private equity investment firm in the Philippines in the service of providing equity capital and management expertise to create value and positive impact in the country.

 Among the four directors of SofCap, Allan Alicer has over 11 years of experience in development banking, private equity, and corporate finance.
-He shares with TechShake the strong passion of SofCap in partnering small and medium-sized enterprises to disrupt traditional industries.
+He shares with TechShake his strong passion in partnering with small and medium-sized enterprises to support national development.

 Can you share with us how you began to establish SofCap in 2019?